Lumiwealth/lumibot/README.md

 #### on_bot_crash

-This lifecycle method is called when the strategy crashes.
+This lifecycle method runs when the strategy crashes.
 By default, if not overloaded,  it calls on_abrupt_closing.

 ```python